syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 {% endhighlight %}
 {% endtabs %}

-**4.** In the custom adaptor’s **Read** method, you can get the Grid action details like paging, filtering, sorting information, etc. using [DataManagerRequest](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManagerRequest.html).
+**4.** Within the custom adaptor’s ReadAsync method, leverage the [DataManagerRequest](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManagerRequest.html) to gather Grid action specifics such as paging, filtering, and sorting details.

-* Based on the **DataManagerRequest**, form a SQL query string (to perform paging) and execute the SQL query.
-Retrieve the data from the database using **SqlDataAdapter** class.
+* Utilize the `DataManagerRequest` to formulate a SQL query string for paging purposes and execute the query.
+Fetch data from the database using the **SqlDataAdapter** class.

-* The Fill method of the **DataAdapter** is used to populate a DataSet with the results of the SelectCommand of the DataAdapter, then convert the DataSet into the List.
+* Employ the Fill method of the **DataAdapter** to populate a DataSet with the results of the `Select` command of the DataAdapter, followed by conversion of the DataSet into a List.

-* Return the response in **Result** and **Count** pair object in **Read** method to bind the data to the DataGrid.
+* Finally, return the response as a `Result` and `Count` pair object in the ReadAsync method to bind the data to the DataGrid.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}